Lyr3x/hass-Duet3D/README.md

 Code Based on the OctoPrint integration from Hass: [octoprint integration github](https://github.com/home-assistant/home-assistant/tree/dev/homeassistant/components/octoprint)

 This is a work in progress.
 Entities are created properly and values can be read from the `/machine/status` endpoint of your Duet board.
-The integration is meant to use with RRF 3.4.5 and onwards.
+The integration is meant to use with RRF 3.4.5 and onwards and is also compatible with the SBC mode.

 # Known Issues
-* Config flow not working
+* Config flow not yet working -> Please use the `yaml` configuration
-* Printing sensor not working
+* Printing sensor not working -> Will be fixed soon
-* Time elapsed / remaining sensors not working

 ## Installation